prettydiff/prettydiff/readme.md

 * For detailed documentation on a specific command supply the command name: `node js/services commands base64`
 * To see a list of available Pretty Diff options execute `node js/services options`
 * The option list supports filtering against the documentation headings and values: `node js/services options mode:diff api:node`
+* For detailed documentation about a specific option execute the option command with the named option: `node js/services options readmethod`